keptn/enhancement-proposals/text/0004-enriched-indicator-value.md

 ## Breaking changes

-There is no breaking change since this KEP just adds two properties to an event, but does not remove or rename a property.
+There is no breaking change since this KEP adds two properties to an event, but does not remove or rename a property.

 ## Open questions